By Mariana Malashniak

 Culture and politics

-IT industry overview
+IT industry dynamics

-Although companies outsourcing software development to the region manage to save up to 50%, Poland is not the least expensive outsourcing destination.
+Although companies outsourcing software development to the region manage to save up to 50%, Poland is not the least expensive IT outsourcing destination.
 It’s an EU country with a strong economy and stable political situation so you’ll have to pay for it a bit more than in Ukraine, for example.